tylerwhall/zephyr-rust/README.rst

 A nightly compiler is required to use unstable features that are unavoidable when implementing libstd.
 The nightly date is arbitrary, but needs to be locked so long as we are using rust-src from rustup.
-The interface between std and core is not stable so we need to look the version for build reproducibility.

 .. code-block:: console